 jQuery selectors allow you to find and target specific HTML elements.
-With Digioh’s “Dynamic” feature, you can target any HTML element and use that content to dynamically populate a lightbox.
+With Digioh’s Dynamic Content feature, you can target any HTML element and use that content to dynamically populate a lightbox.

 For example, most WordPress blogs classify articles by category.
 You may want to to display a newsletter sign-up form customized based on the blog post category.
-That way. a visitor reading an article in the “Features” post category would see a lightbox that dynamically populates the category name in the CTA, like this:
+That way, a visitor reading an article in the “Features” post category would see a lightbox that dynamically populates the category name in the CTA, like this:

 Here’s how you can set this up (scroll past the video for the written instructions):

 1. Use your browser’s DevTools to find the category tag jQuery selector.
 In this case, it’s .cat-links a:

 2. In Digioh, click the “Dynamic” icon next to the appropriate lightbox.

 3. Click on “+New Dynamic Item”